 “An ounce of prevention is worth a pound of cure” was never so true as for feet affected by diabetes.
 Poor care can lead to serious problems, and even amputation.

 Foot problems are common in people with diabetes.
 This is why you need to check your feet for cuts, abrasions, and signs of irritation every day and protect them with proper footwear.
 When you do not protect your feet properly, infections can develop from minor injuries.

 Here are a few reasons why this happens:

 Diabetes can damage nerves in the feet, making them less sensitive to pain.
 This means that you may not feel a minor cut or abrasion until severe infection develops.

 Diabetes can cause reduced circulation.
 This is a problem since proper blood flow is necessary for healing injuries.

 Elevated blood glucose can interfere with the body's ability to fight infection from cuts and abrasions.
 It also hampers the healing process.

 You can reduce your risk of infection by keeping your blood glucose under control.
-Also, learn now how to properly care for your feet.
+If you care for your feet.
 It will pay off as you get older.

 How to Care for Your Feet

 - Wash your feet with mild soap and lukewarm water.
 Always check the water temperature with your elbow or another part of your body where sensation is good before putting your feet in.
-Never put your feet into hot water.
+Never use hot water.

 - Never soak your feet.
 This dries the skin and makes it more prone to cracking and infection.